Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 |New Valves for

 Kohler K-series K361 (18hp OHV) cast iron block engine.
-These valves
+Not available

 |è Valves for other makes and models of small engines are also available.
 NOTE: Valves for Kohler twin cylinder flathead engine models M20 and MV20 are no longer available from Kohler.
 However, the aftermarket valves are back-ordered due to a tsunami, which wiped out several factories in China or Taiwan.
 They're rebuilding the factories now, but it'll be some time before they'll have valves (and other parts) available.|